route/route.github.com/source/posts/2018-04-12-stop-using-active-record-first.html.md

 ```

 Doesn't it look creepy?
 According to [stackoverflow](https://stackoverflow.com/questions/21385555/postgresql-query-very-slow-with-limit-1)
-it can be an issue in the planner and given that you have pretty large table not
+it can be an issue in the planner and given that you have pretty large table
-with 10 posts of course this query becomes drastically slower than planned.
-So a
+this query becomes drastically slower than planned.
+So a combination of two
-combination of two issues results in a waste of time for investigation.
-First of
+issues results in a waste of time for investigation.
+First of all it shouldn't
-all it shouldn't have happened if we used `take`:
+have happened if we used `take` method added [long ago](https://github.com/rails/rails/commit/1379375f93c53d4c49fa8592b6117c3ade263f2e):

 ```sql
 EXPLAIN ANALYZE SELECT * FROM "posts" WHERE "posts"."deleted_at" IS NULL AND "posts"."user_id" = 1 limit 1;